input-output-hk/catalyst-core/src/vit-testing/doc/vitup/introduction.md

 # vitup

-Vitup is a cli project which is capable to bootstrap catalyst backend which can be excercised by various tools.
+Vitup is a cli project which is capable to bootstrap catalyst backend which can be exercised by various tools.
 Initial purpose is to provide simple localhost backend for catalyst voting app.

 ## build